NomanShabeer/Agriculture-Pest-Prediction/README.md

-Certainly!
-Here's a README for the code you provided for the "Pest Prediction in Agriculture" project:

 # Pest Prediction in Agriculture

 **Abstract:** The "Pest Prediction in Agriculture" project aims to leverage machine learning techniques to predict and manage pest infestations in agricultural fields.
 Pests can cause significant damage to crops, leading to reduced yields and economic losses.
 This project addresses this challenge by developing a predictive model that can forecast pest occurrences based on various environmental and crop-related factors.
 By identifying potential pest outbreaks in advance, farmers can implement targeted interventions, such as pesticide application or crop rotation, to mitigate the impact of pests and optimize crop production.